Faster Tour Search: Designing for Learnability

 The Before: Search + Results Separated

-Agents had to search, then switch contexts to compare and evaluate tours.
+Agents had to switch contexts to compare and evaluate tours.

 Now, they’re in a single interface—enabling agents to search, compare, and decide without breaking flow.